mm80843/T3.5/docs/Article/PBN__Article_203.md

 # __The impact of the COVID-19 pandemic on the importance of urban green spaces to the public__

+## DOI of the article

+10.1016/j.landusepol.2021.105925

+## Short summary of the article

+This paper presents the results of a survey conducted in the city of Krakow, Poland to assess the impact of visits to urban green spaces on the mental and physical well-being of residents during the COVID-19 pandemic.
+The study found that before the pandemic, 92% of respondents visited green spaces, but this fell to 78.9% during the pandemic due to mobility restrictions.
+Compliance with governmental restrictions and fear of infection were the main reasons for not visiting green spaces.
+However, visiting green spaces during the pandemic was found to have a significant positive impact on respondents' general well-being and stress levels, with over 75% indicating a big or very big influence.
+The most popular green spaces visited during the pandemic were the Vistula Promenades and the Planty Gardens, which are situated in the city center and offer a combination of natural and historic features.
+The study underscores the importance of urban green spaces for meeting the intangible needs of residents during a crisis and advocates for their protection and further development.

+## Summary of the article

+During the COVID-19 pandemic, a new form of coronavirus, called SARS-CoV-2, emerged and spread around the world.
+This led to many countries implementing social restrictions like lockdowns and closing public spaces, including parks and green spaces.
+These restrictions had a negative impact on people's physical and mental health.
+However, studies have shown that being in nature and visiting urban green spaces can actually improve our well-being.
+In a survey conducted in Kraków, Poland, it was found that visits to urban green spaces during the pandemic had a positive impact on people's mental and physical health.
+The most popular green spaces visited were the Vistula Promenades and the Planty Gardens.
+The results of this study can help decision-makers understand the importance of green spaces and encourage the planning and development of more green areas in cities.

 ## Referenced by other articles

 * [Pandemic stricken cities on lockdown.
 Where are our planning and design professionals [now, then and into the future]?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_147.md)